 Are you planning a trip to Egypt and trying to decide on a Nile cruise?
 If you’re like me, you are also overwhelmed with how many boats there are along the Nile along with the fact that there are two distinct styles of cruising – the standard river cruise ship and the dahabiya.
-I’m here the break down the options for you in hopes of making the decision easier for you.
+I’m here to break down the options for you in hopes of making the decision easier for you.

 This article is also going to dive deep into my experience with Djed Egypt Travel and our dahabiya Nile cruise from Luxor to Aswan aboard the Loulia.
 I’ll talk about what to expect on this traditional sail boat, behind-the-scenes tips from someone that has done this cruise twice, and also try to convince you that this is the best way to see the river when compared to the larger ships.

 - Picking Between a Cruise Ship or Dahabiya